 Management

-How to add Google calendar in Outlook
+How to add Google calendar to Outlook

 You manage meetings across Outlook and Google—but your calendars don’t talk to each other.